raisercostin/raisercostin.github.io/Android-User-Patterns.md

 ## Backup Current Device
 - You need to root the device.
 Simplest app is [kingroot.net](http://kingroot.net/) via an apk or windows app.
 - Install Titanium Backup Tool (needs root).
-- Backup to SDCard(internal,external)/Dropbox/GoogleDrive all your phone with Titanium Backup Tool
+- Backup to SDCard(internal,external)/Dropbox/GoogleDrive all your phone with Titanium Backup Tool (see http://www.titaniumtrack.com/kb/titanium-backup-kb/titanium-backup-user-guide.html)
   - applications (apks: user and system apps)
   - app data
     - internal (usually not available if the devices is not rooted)